IndiaProjects2024/PhotonicsComputer/README.md

-# AISoftware
+# Photonic Computer
-Developing tools based on Artificial Intelligence.
+Developing Photonic Computer OS for home and buisness users.
+Photonic Computers are based on photonsic qubits.